glowieframework/glowie-website/documentation/v1.x/basic-application-modules/middlewares.md

 ### Creating a middleware
 A middleware is a simple PHP file with a middleware class in `Glowie\Middlewares` namespace stored in `app/middlewares` folder.

-From [Firefly](docs/%%version%%/extra/firefly) CLI you can use the following command to create a new controller:
+From [Firefly](docs/%%version%%/extra/firefly) CLI you can use the following command to create a new middleware:

 ```plaintext
 php firefly create-middleware --name=MyMiddleware